-While it is known that forest fires naturally occur and can be beneficial for forest ecology and health, uncontrolled and extreme fires are hazardous for nearby communities as they can have detrimental effects on water quality, supply, and flooding.
+While it is known that forest fires naturally occur and can be beneficial for forest ecology and health, uncontrolled and extreme fires are hazardous for nearby communities and can have detrimental effects on water quality, supply, and flooding.
 Many organizations work to reduce fuels in vulnerable locations.
-The County seeks to selectively support and add value as appropriate to these organizations to improve coordination, funding, and documentation to boost the effectiveness of these efforts.
+The county seeks to selectively support and add value as appropriate to these organizations to improve coordination, funding and documentation to boost the effectiveness of these efforts.

-- Support effective mitigation treatment, including partner efforts on prescribed fires. - Support grant writing and reporting efforts. - Consider providing financial and labor resources to support projects involving mechanical and hand crew forest restoration treatments, recognizing that this would require significant additional resources. - Partner with State and Federal Agencies to facilitate mitigation treatment.
+- Support effective mitigation treatment, including partner efforts on prescribed fires. - Support grant writing and reporting efforts. - Consider providing financial and labor resources to support projects, recognizing that this would require significant additional resources and thoughtful timber harvesting. - Partner with State and Federal Agencies to facilitate mitigation treatment. - Explore the possibility of supporting mitigation treatment for homes, or providing resources to ensure residents have access to information on the home ignition zones.